nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS student guide - Azure Synapse Analytics and AI.md

 5. Enhanced ability to discovery data using business or technical terms for business analysts.

-6. Minimize the number of disparate services they use across ingest, transformation, querying and storage, so that teams of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management and monitoring.
+6. Minimize the number of disparate services they use across ingest, transformation, querying and storage, so that teams of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management, and monitoring.

 7. Work within a single collaborative environment.